 I’ve talked about this a lot on my own website; the difficulty I have faced planning for the future because of living with severe chronic illness.
 I used to love making plans and having things to look forward to but as my health got worse I started to hate making plans because I was often not able to keep them.

-As we begin 2017 I know a lot of people are reflecting on the year past and making plans and resolutions for the future so I figured this would be a great time to talk about this.
+As we begin a new year, I know a lot of people are reflecting on the year past and making plans and resolutions for the future so I figured this would be a great time to talk about this.
 Last year at this time I wrote, 10 Resolutions Every Person with A Chronic Illness Should Make.

 I actually look forward to making plans again even though nothing has changed with my health.
 I have written several blog posts and made videos where I talked about struggling with planning for the future so if you’ve followed me over the years on my site you might be surprised to hear me say this, but I no longer fear planning for the future and that is such a relief.
 I don’t know how I got here, I just know that it’s been a journey.
 I know that it involves acceptance of your illness and facing reality.
 I know it involved learning to be flexible and how to let things go.